PixTrack: Precise 6DoF Object Pose Tracking using NeRF Templates and Feature-metric Alignment: Proposed Method: PixTrack

-\textbf{Object NeRF:} In addition to data collected for the object of interest (let us call this $S_o$), we also collect data with just the turntable, with no object (let us call this $S_b$).
-Using instant-NGP \cite{mueller2022instant}, we first train a background NeRF $f_b$ using $S_b$.
+After running SFM, we train a NeRF that contains both the Object and the turntable.
+To subtract out the turntable, we deploy a simple NeRF differencing algorithm inspired by GIRAFFE\cite{Niemeyer2020GIRAFFE} .
+We first train a NeRF on images only containing the turntable.
+Let's call the Object-NeRF with the turntable as $S_o$ and the turntable NeRF as $S_b$.
+Using instant-NGP \cite{mueller2022instant}, we first train the background NeRF $f_b$ using $S_b$.
 Next, we use NeRF compositing to train a “difference NeRF” $f_o$ using $S_o$.
 Consider the volume density $\sigma_b$ and the color $c_b$ for NeRF $f_b$.
 We learn $f_o$ with volume density $\sigma_o$ and color $c_o$ using the following composition:

 While training $f_o$, we use composed volume density $\sigma$ and color $c$ to compute the final rgb pixel values.
 The weights for $f_b$ are frozen.
 We filter out background 3D points from the SfM by fixing the camera poses and re-triangulating \cite{lindenberger2021pixsfm} using training views rendered by $f_o$.